 By default, once you’ve purchased a Big Value Bundle, Vodafone will try to renew it automatically each month providing there’s enough credit on your account at that point.

 If you want to disable the automatic renewal, you’ll need to dial 2345 on your Vodafone Pay As You Go handset.

 You can buy a VOXI bundle online through this page.
 It isn’t possible to buy a VOXI bundle over the phone or by text message.

 Out Of Bundle Charges

-If you use up the inclusive allowances on your Big Value Bundle, you’ll pay the following charges for any further usage:
+If you use up the inclusive allowances in your Big Value Bundle, you’ll pay the following rates for any out-of-bundle usage:

 |Voice Calls||35p/minute (any network, any time)|

 + service charge from the company you’re calling